MP Estate Planning UK

 Key Changes to the Residence Nil-Rate Band

 Understanding the evolution of the Residence Nil-Rate Band (RNRB) is crucial for effective estate planning.
-The RNRB was introduced to alleviate the inheritance tax burden on families, particularly in relation to their primary residences.
+The RNRB was introduced to alleviate the inheritance tax burden on families passing their primary residence to direct descendants — a response to rising property prices dragging ordinary homeowners into the IHT net.

 Timeline of Legislative Changes

 The RNRB was first introduced on 6 April 2017, with an initial allowance of £100,000 per individual.
-This allowance has been gradually increased over the years:
+This allowance was increased in stages over the following years:

 • 2017-2018: £100,000